 The Beast of Barcroft Review

-The title and the blurb both interested me.
+The title and the blurb of Beast of Barcroft both interested me.
 The comparison to King made me hesitate.
 Its been stated before that I’m not a huge King fan.
 This is still true.
 So, I looked it up on Goodreads, and when I saw the page count, decided I’d give it a shot.
 I’m happy to report that the comparison to King – thankfully – is only in regards to the twisted story with an interesting ending.
 Schweigart does not fumble the ball and go off into tons of extraneous detail or unneeded character exposition like King does.
 He just delivers an awesome, somewhat corny at times, story that definitely fits the bill for a spooky afternoon read.

 The author does a good job of plopping you down in the middle of a situation, and hitting the ground running.
 The main character has realistic flaws, needs his happy pills, and is a bit of a toe-rag.
 He still manages to be someone you root for, though.
 The other characters are all individuals in their own ways, no cardboard cutouts, and you find yourself cheering them on quite happily.